 LOCATED JUST 25 MILES NORTH OF SEATTLE, the Future of Flight Aviation Center and Boeing Tour is a one-of-a-kind opportunity to view 747, 777, and 787 Dreamliners being assembled on the Everett production line before they take to the sky.
 Each tour is approximately 90 minutes long and includes fascinating facts about Boeing and the planes that bear its name.
-After touring the assembly plant, which is the world’s largest building as measured by volume, you can explore the Aviation Zones at the Future of Flight where you can digitally design your own jet, explore interactive displays and hands-on exhibits in the Future of Flight Aviation Zones.
-Learn the key principles of powered flight – and its exciting future developments.
+After touring the assembly plant you can tour the Future of Flight gallery where the International Space Station module Destiny is on display.
+Learn what it's like to live in space.
+Walk the prototype laboratory on loan from the Museum of Flight.
+You can also digitally design your own jet and explore interactive displays and hands-on exhibits in the Future of Flight Aviation Zones.
 Touch and compare fuselage sections of the new Boeing 787 Dreamliner to yesteryear’s Boeing 707.
-Visit the Family Zone, take in a Weekend Family Workshop, design and build a project in our 3-D Makerspace.
+Visit the Family Zone, take in a Weekend Family Workshop, and design and build a project in our 3-D Makerspace.

 Please note: Children must be at least 4 feet tall (122 cm) to take the Boeing tour, and all tours are conducted in English.
 Cameras and electronic devices, including cell phones, are allowed only in the Future of Flight Aviation Center and may not be taken to the factory.
 Free lockers are available at the Future of Flight.

 The Boeing Tour involves walking down and up two steep flights of stairs at each end of the factory, walking through two large tunnels, the first .3 miles (.5 km) round trip, the second shorter, and riding two freight elevators to balconies overlooking the Boeing factory floor.
 With advance notice, special accommodations can be made for wheelchairs or physically challenged guests.